Yangseong-eun/Yangseong-eun/README.md

 ### I'M STUDYING꒰｡•`ｪ´•｡꒱۶
-Project in progress with Unity and Oculus Quest 2 \n Developing virtual interview room
+Project in progress with Unity and Oculus Quest 2

+Developing virtual interview room

 ### RECENTLY (〃´-`〃)♡